 Three weeks later, I'd:

-- cashed out my Employee Stock Purchase Plan
+- I cashed out my Employee Stock Purchase Plan.

-I'd also moved in with my parents after my lease ended to save a month's worth of rent.
+I'd also moved in with my parents after my lease ended to save a month's rent.

-I had more money in my bank account than I'd ever had before and I was ready to spend it all on my dream.
+I had more money in my bank account than ever before and was ready to spend it all on my dream.
+Next stop, Tahiti.

 Writing on the Road (2007-09)

-As I realized my dream, traveling from Tahiti to New Zealand, Australia, Bali, and beyond, I kept blogging a priority.
+I prioritized blogging as I realized my dream of traveling from Tahiti to New Zealand, Australia, Bali, and beyond.

-My goal was ambitious: to publish one new post a day, with photos, for as long as I was gone.
+My goal was ambitious: to publish one new post daily, with photos, for as long as I was gone.

-On the upside, social media as we know it didn't exist, either, so I didn't feel the same kind of pressure to stay connected on an hourly basis as I do today.
+On the upside, social media as we know it didn't exist, either, so I didn't feel the same pressure to stay connected hourly as I do today.

-While available just about everywhere I went, the quality, comfort, and cost varied quite a bit.
-Bottom line, it was inconvenient and inefficient.
+While available just about everywhere I went, the quality, comfort, and cost varied.
+The bottom line, it was inconvenient and inefficient.

-Luckily, I shared a room with Adam, a British backpacker, while we were both in Hong Kong in February 2008.
+Luckily, I shared a room with Adam, a British backpacker, in Hong Kong in February 2008.

-He had an ASUS netbook, a new concept for ultralight laptops at the time, that weighed in at one pound, and only cost about $300.
+At the time, he had an ASUS netbook, a new concept for ultralight laptops that weighed one pound and only cost about $300.
 I'd found my solution!

 He guided me to an electronics mall, and I made my purchase, along with a little spherical external speaker to plug into my Creative MP3 player.

-Having the netbook was a game changer.
-I had the freedom to draft new blog posts whenever, and wherever, I wanted.
+Having the netbook was a game-changer, and I was free to draft new blog posts whenever and wherever I wanted.

 Beyond Hong Kong, I spent a few weeks in China (failing to independently visit Tibet, one of my top destinations, by train), three months in Nepal and India, and four months in Southeast Asia.

-Then, it was off to South Africa for two months of overland travel, a week-long trip to Botswana, and a cursory 10-days seeing the sights in Egypt.
+Then, it was off to South Africa for two months of overland travel, a week-long trip to Botswana, and a cursory ten days of seeing the sights in Egypt.

-I was almost out of money, so I limited myself to visiting one country in South America.
-It was either going to be Colombia or Brazil.
+I was almost out of money, so I limited myself to visiting one country in South America, and it was either going to be Colombia or Brazil.

 Brazil was a larger country, more expensive, and all but guaranteed to be a good time.